StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 A good example of this will be a Lambda execution, StackState will never receive the data as the execution stopped the second the Lambda was done.
 To get past this you can force flush the Trace Provider to definitely makes sure that StackState received the trace.

-If you do not use the following code and do not see your value in StackState this might be the issue.
+If you don't use the following code and don't see your value in StackState this might be the issue.

 ```javascript
 // NB: Optional Flush